 On this page, you are able to make your own bookings by clicking on the link to the service below or your can contact the Ask Me desk in Te Puna or Waitākere library.
 There are other links here that can help direct you to other support areas.

 Access4Success offers study support and services to suit students with a range of disabilities or injuries.
+No self-bookings availabile.